William Hartley Carnegie: Ordained ministry

 Carnegie was ordained in 1888; and then worked as Curate in Pudsey.
 He was Rector of Great Witley from 1889 to 1903; and of the Cathedral Church of St Philip, Birmingham.
 He became Rector of St Margaret's, Westminster in 1912, Chaplain to the Speaker of the House of Commons in 1916, and Sub-Dean of Westminster Abbey in 1919.
 He was also Archdeacon of Westminster between 1918 and 1919.
 He held the three posts until his death on 18 October 1936.

 Family

 Carnegie married on 15 June 1892 Albinia Frances Crawley-Boevey, daughter of Sir Thomas Hyde Crawley-Boevey, 5th Baronet of Flaxley Abbey and Frances Elizabeth Peters.
 The couple had five daughters, Frances, Mary Albinia, Kathleen, Jocosa, and Rachel Elizabeth.
 His first wife died at the Great Witley rectory on 12 May 1902, only seven months after the birth of their youngest daughter.

-He re-married Mary Endicott in 1916.
+He remarried Mary Endicott in 1916.
 She was the widow of politician Joseph Chamberlain (1836–1914).